DeepLearnI/demo-project/TUTORIAL.md

 Using this one command, we're going to take the code and run it on a remote server with a GPU, all with this one command!

 Underneath you'll see a terminal.
-Go ahead and copy this command into the terminal, setting your own `project_name` if you like:
+Go ahead and copy this command into the terminal, setting your own `project-name` if you like:

 ```
-$ foundations deploy --env scheduler --project_name=my_project src/driver.py
+$ foundations deploy --env scheduler --project-name testme --job-directory experiments/text_generation_simple/src --entrypoint driver.py --num-gpus 0
 ```

+Let's break down this command briefly:

+* `foundations deploy` submits a job
+* `--env` looks for a configuration file by that name.
+In a long-term project you might have need to submit jobs to different environments, or want a configuration file for local submissions.
+[TODO clarify & expand]
+* `--project-name` is a user-specified project title.
+You can freely create new ones whenever you need
+* [TODO]

 ### 1.2 Look at GUI

-In a new tab, open [https://35.231.61.216:6443/](https://35.231.61.216:6443/).
+In a new tab, open [https://35.231.226.217:6443/projects](https://35.231.226.217:6443/projects).
+Click the Project you're submitting jobs to.

 Note that we haven't tracked any metrics or submitted jobs with lots of different parameters yet, but later we'll be able to easily track them here.

 ### 1.2 See latest logs